T20X/notes/C++Expressions.md

 (6.4) if T is an array type, each element is zero-initialized;
 (6.5) if T is a reference type, no initialization is performed.

+zero initialization does not mean litterly memset(0)! it could be in fact set to all bits 1!
+For example pointers to member objects normally set to 0xffffff...

 ## default-initialize